inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 As a best-of-both-worlds approach, a neural network can be trained on the reception characteristics of detailed symbol-level simulations, and used as an error model in packet-level simulations.
 The resulting error model has the potential to be more accurate than packet-level analytical error models, but with comparable performance.

-This showcase demonstrates the workflow of creating such a neural network based error model for 802.11 and :ned:`ApskRadio`, and compares their performance and accuracy to the baseline symbol-level simulation and those using analytical error models.
+This showcase demonstrates the workflow of creating such a neural network based error model for 802.11 and compares its performance and accuracy to the baseline symbol-level simulation and those using analytical error models.

 Overview
 --------